MichaelLaPointe/MichaelLaPointe/README.md

 - 👋 Hi, I’m @MichaelLaPointe
 - 👀 I’m interested in stuff for a furture SysAdmin job
 - 🌱 I’m currently learning Powershell scripting
 - 💞️ I’m looking to collaborate on ... dunno..
-I'm just saving some of my Powershell commands right now.
+I'm just saving some of my Powershell functions right now.
 - 📫 How to reach me michaelleemlp@gmail.com

 <!---